-The statistical interpretation of results from monitoring is an important topic to ensure a reliable assessment of status etc. Data arising from traditional sampling programmes (e.g. regular monthly sampling) and from more targeted sampling, as might be used in operational monitoring, must be treated in an appropriate manner.
+The statistical interpretation of results from monitoring is an important topic to ensure a reliable assessment of status etc. The way data arising from traditional sampling programmes (e.g. regular monthly sampling) and from more targeted sampling, as might be used in operational monitoring, must be treated appropriately.
 These statistical issues are discussed in more detail in the Tool Box, chapter 5.